davidjbrewer/katacoda-scenarios/hello-world/intro.md

-Welcome to a Eupraxia Labs Katacoda Scenario!
+Welcome to a very simple Eupraxia Labs Katacoda Scenario!